Schönbrunn Palace Tickets & Tours

 • There are designated disabled parking spaces near the main entrance, Meidlinger Gate, Kavaliertrakt, Valerietrakt, and Fürstenstöckl.

-• While the palace interiors are accessible, a few garden attractions do not offer step-free access, including the Viewing Platform of the Privy Garden and Maze, the Privy Garden arcade, and the Gloriette viewing terrace.
+• While the palace interiors are accessible, a few garden attractions do not offer step-free access, including the Privy Garden, Maze, and the Gloriette viewing terrace.

-• For easier navigation of the palace park, the Panoramabahn (Panorama Train) provides a barrier‑free alternative, allowing wheelchair users to enjoy hop-on, hop-off access to major garden sites.
+• For easier navigation of the palace park, the** Panorama Train** (Panoramabahn) offers a barrier‑free alternative, allowing wheelchair users to enjoy hop-on, hop-off access to major garden sites.

 • If you use a wheelchair or are visually impaired, your companion can enter the Palace free of charge when you show your ID.